At the time, she had been teaching in North Carolina after receiving her master’s degree in education from Wheelock College.

 Hanley’s story reminds us of the power of one person’s vision to make a difference.
 The children in Safe Passage’s care remind us that there is much to hope for.
 View our timeline of events to see our progress since 1999.

-When you make a donation, join a Support Team, sponsor a child, organize an event or volunteer in Guatemala, you help a top rated charity empower people and change lives in one of the poorest places on earth.
+When you make a donation, join a Support Team, set organize an event or volunteer in Guatemala, you help a top rated charity empower people and change lives in one of the poorest places on earth.

 Your gift gives hope, education, and opportunity to our students and their familiesRead More